 “Even today, I don’t think it’s sunk in that I’m a world champion, that I was in the World Cup-winning squad.”

 CLAIM HERE.
-New UK customers only.
-Register using the promo code BETFRED60, deposit and place first bet of £10+ on Sports (cumulative Evens+) within 7 days of registration.
-First bet must be on Sports. £20 in Free Bets to be used on Sports, £10 in Free Bets to be used on Lotto and 50 Free Spins (20p per spin) credited within 48 hours of bet settlement.
-Further £20 in Free Bets credited 5 days after settlement.
+New 18+ UK customers only.
+Register using the promo code WELCOME40, deposit and place first bet of £10+ on Sports (cumulative Evens+) within 7 days of registration.
+First bet must be on Sports. £30 in Free Bets and £10 in Free Spins (50x20p) credited within 10 hours of bet settlement.
+Free Bet stakes are not included in any returns.
 Bonuses have a 7-day expiry.
 Payment restrictions apply.
 SMS verification and/or Proof of I.D and address may be required.
 Full T&Cs apply.

 How to claim: